procoders/wordpress-brainy-search/README.md

 ## Shortcodes

-The OpenAI Search plugin provides the following shortcodes:
+The BrainySearch plugin provides the following shortcodes:

-- `[openai_search]`: Displays both the search form and results in the same place
+- `[brainy_search]`: Displays both the search form and results in the same place
-- `[openai_search_form]`: Displays the search form only
+- `[brainy_search_form]`: Displays the search form only
-- `[openai_search_results]`: Displays the search results only
+- `[brainy_search_results]`: Displays the search results only

 To use a shortcode, simply add it to any post or page where you want it to appear.

+## Indexing content

+BrainySearch indexes your content such as blog posts after publishing, but it needs to wait a minute while your content appear in AI Search.
+It happens because BrainySearch use cron in background.
+Normally it happens once per minute but you must be sure that your cron is working.

 ## Template Files

-The OpenAI Search plugin provides the following template files for customization:
+The BrainySearch plugin provides the following template files for customization:

-- `openai-search-form.php`: Template file for the search form
+- `brainy-search-form.php`: Template file for the search form
-- `openai-search-results.php`: Template file for the search results
+- `brainy-search-results.php`: Template file for the search results

 To customize the appearance of the search form or search results, copy the appropriate template file to your theme's directory and modify it as needed.